 This idea leads to another complaint about war crimes tribunals: that they are ineffective in transforming a fractured society into one of stability and peace.
 Following the end of apartheid in South Africa, the Rev. Desmond Tutu argued against a war crimes tribunal, pushing instead for a truth and reconciliation commission.
 He believed that no reconciliation or transformation was possible if the accused were not forgiven.
 War crimes tribunals necessarily demonize individuals and sometimes whole groups, further separating parties, instead of building peace.

 Possibly the most powerful argument against war crimes tribunals is that they offer only the victors justice.
 What was most obviously missing following World War II was not Hitler at Nuremberg, but a trial for Americans, French, British, and Russian individuals who committed acts that would have been considered war crimes had the Allies lost the war.
 The fire bombing of Dresden and the use of atomic weapons on Hiroshima and Nagasaki are clear examples of acts for which Allied leaders would have been tried had the war ended in favor of the Germans and Japanese.
 While it is easy and satisfying to put the enemy in prison for what he or she has done, it does not seem entirely fair if all those who participate in a war are not held to the same standards.
-In fact, one of the reasons that the United States has so far failed to support an international war crimes tribunal, the International Criminal Court, is fear that U.S. officers would be found guilty by the court.
+In fact, one of the reasons that the United States has so far failed to support the International Criminal Court is fear that U.S. officers would be found guilty by the court.
 The United States also fears that this Court could be used for political revenge against the world's only superpower.

 The Creation of an International Criminal Court

 The International Criminal Court (I.C.C.) was officially established on July 1, 2002, and is located in The Hague, The Netherlands.
 However, all of the world's nations have not ratified the Rome Statute of the I.C.C., the document outlining the purposes, capabilities, and restrictions of the I.C.C.
-In fact, the United States, Russia, and Japan are among the major industrialized states that have yet to ratify this document.
+In fact, the United States, Russia, and India are among the major states that have yet to ratify this document.
 However, a sufficient number of nations have ratified the Rome Statute, and in accordance with its rules, the court now officially exists.

 A key component of the I.C.C. is that only war crimes committed after the I.C.C.'s establishment can fall under its jurisdiction.
 Another aspect is that only those nations that ratify the document will fall under its jurisdiction.
 In general, the I.C.C. will have jurisdiction over crimes brought to its attention by outside parties or by its own investigators.
 The I.C.C. will not replace national tribunals, but will complement them by offering an arena for hearing claims that may be too complicated or extensive for a national court.

 One could argue that until all of the nations of the world ratify the Rome Statute, the Court cannot truly be considered an international criminal court.
 However, the establishment of the Court is a significant step toward the creation of an international system of war crimes justice.
 (More on the ICC can be found in the BI article on that topic.)

 Bass, Gary Jonathan.
 Stay the Hand of Vengeance: The politics of war crimes tribunals.
 (Princeton: Princeton University Press, 2000)